intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 To: The statement will indicate to which body it is.
 In this document, this body is the "addressee".

-Further liaison statement often contain the following information in some form that should be recorded:
+Further liaison statements often contain the following information in some form that should be recorded:

 Title: The statement will contain a short (usually single line) statement of